• Skip to primary navigation

 • A Small Binder Clip

-• An LED light (I purchased this multi-kid for school – LED Light Assorted) or a Chibitronics circuit sticker LED light (We used these: Chibitronics Circuit Stickers – Red, Yellow, Blue Megapack)
+• An LED light (I purchased this multi-kit for school – LED Light Assorted) or a Chibitronics circuit sticker LED light (We used these: Chibitronics Circuit Stickers – Red, Yellow, Blue Megapack)

-• OR – grab the pack below from Chibitronics – it includes copper tape, binder clips, batteries and LED circuit sticker lights, along with a fabulous book that will walk your child through how to make simple circuits, parallel circuits, a switch, etc. This was my son’s favourite Christmas present this year!
+• Alternately: Grab the pack below from Chibitronics – it includes copper tape, binder clips, batteries and LED circuit sticker lights, along with a fabulous book that will walk your child through how to make simple circuits, parallel circuits, a switch, etc. This was my son’s favourite Christmas present this year!

 How to Make a Light Up Paper Circuit Thaumatrope